Belmore - Belfield

 Employment performance in Belmore - Belfield has been below expectations when compared to most other areas nationally

-Belmore-Belfield has a well-educated workforce with professional services showing strong representation.
-The unemployment rate was 5.1% in June 2025, with an estimated employment growth of 2.3% over the past year.
+Belmore - Belfield has a well-educated workforce with strong professional services representation.
+The unemployment rate was 5.1% as of June 2024, with an estimated employment growth of 2.3% over the past year.

-As of this date, there were 10,744 residents employed while the unemployment rate was 0.9% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Belmore-Belfield lagged significantly at 49.0%, compared to Greater Sydney's 60.0%.
-The leading employment industries among residents were health care & social assistance, retail trade, and construction.
-Notably, transport, postal & warehousing had employment levels at 1.4 times the regional average.
+As of June 2025, 10,744 residents are employed while the unemployment rate is 5.1%, which is 0.9% above Greater Sydney's rate of 4.2%.
+Workforce participation in Belmore - Belfield lags at 49.0%, compared to Greater Sydney's 60.0%.
+Leading employment industries among residents include health care & social assistance, retail trade, and construction.
+The area has a notable concentration in transport, postal & warehousing, with employment levels at 1.4 times the regional average.

-However, professional & technical services had limited presence with only 7.4% of employment compared to the regional average of 11.5%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Over the 12 months to June 2025, employment in Belmore-Belfield increased by 2.3%, while labour force increased by 2.6%, resulting in an unemployment rise of 0.3 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a similar rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Belmore-Belfield's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years.
+However, professional & technical services have limited presence with 7.4% employment compared to 11.5% regionally.
+Over the 12 months to June 2025, employment increased by 2.3% while labour force increased by 2.6%, resulting in an unemployment rise of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Belmore - Belfield's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment